aaguilarss/cardiogram/README.md

         (funcall (symbol-test sy))))
 ```

-Furthermore, being functions, tests will return `t` or `nil` whenever they pass or fail respectively.
+Furthermore, tests will return `t` or `nil` whenever they pass or fail respectively.

 ```common-lisp